Diploma in Mediation Course FAQs

 How does this course compare with a 2- or 5-day classroom course?

 Interaction: A classroom-type course allows for live interaction between students, which is invaluable.
 However, the costs and the fees of a live environment are therefore higher.
-We provide a Buddy system that allows you to practise mediation with other students.

 Length: In our experience, a 2- or 5-day course isn’t long enough to give you sufficient depth of knowledge.
 Our learners typically take five months to complete the course, and we know that the questions they ask after five months are quite different from those they pose in the first five days.